jimdigriz/debian-mssp4/README.md

  - under 'Secure Boot', click on 'Change configuration'
  - select 'None' from the menu and click on OK

-Before we go and shrink the Windows parition, lets start off by getting the latest updates (including firmwares) installed (I did this on 2015-12-31), so prepare yourself for a long and tediously slow process of watching progress bars and lots of reboot cycles as Windows 'does its thing'.
+Before we go and shrink the Windows parition, lets start off by getting the latest updates (including firmwares) installed (I did this on 2015-12-31), so prepare yourself for a long and tediously slow process (hours) of watching progress bars and lots of reboot cycles as Windows 'does its thing'.

 We now need to free up a space on drive `C:` and get ready for shrinking by: